home | places | accommodation | art | beach guide | events | food | geography

 This beguiling hill town is one of the southern Marche's smaller gems.
 The old centre stands nobly on its own plug of rock neatly separated from the modern part of town.
 The place still has an old-fashioned air about it and little has yet been over-restored.

-Although it is fun to visit when the busy Thursday market is in full swing, you'll have to park some distance from the centre.
 First stop is the unusual triangular main piazza dominated by the beautiful town hall - one of the finest examples of 15th century civic architecture in the Marche.
 The building's lovely upper loggia and swallowtail battlements give the square true class.

 The church of Santa Maria della Rocca stands a little way from the main piazza, along via Roma.
 The romanesque -gothic church is one of the area's most important examples of Piceno monastic art.
 It is striking, above all, for its imposing austerity, made all the more powerful by its position overlooking the city and the surrounding hills.
 The building began as a Longobard castle before being passed to the Abbey of Farfa around 1000.
 The present building dates back to 1330 and provides clear evidence of the peculiarity of Piceno monastic style, which is marked by simplicity and an almost total absence of decoration.
 The upper church, with its single, notably high nave and truss beam ceiling, is reached by a spiral staircase.
 Note the recently restored 14th century frescoes in the apse.
 The altar is also interesting - it is made from a stone sarcophagus from the Roman period and carved with dancers and bunches of grapes.